Australian cricket team in England in 1948: v Kent

 Australia elected to bat first and Brown made 106, while Bradman (65) and Harvey (60) both scored half-centuries.
 Kent collapsed to the lowest score of the tour in the first innings, succumbing in only 23 overs.
 Johnston and Loxton both took 3/10, and six local batsmen made ducks.
-Forced to follow on, half the Kent side were out for 45 in the second innings.
+Forced to follow on, half the Kent team were out for 45 in the second innings.
 Tony Pawson and Godfrey Evans added 71, but the match, held in front of record crowds for the ground, ended inside two days, soon after Evans was run out.
 It took the Australians less than 56 overs to get 20 wickets.
 Lindwall took 4/37 in the second innings; all his wickets were top-order batsmen.